 What Do I Do If My Mousse Is Runny?

 First, make sure to take your time beating the ingredients.
 If stiff peaks do not form then it will not stay thick and fluffy like we want it to.
-However, if you do this and your mousse still has a slightly runny consistency, try incorporating about 1 Tablespoon of cornstarch into the mixture, and whip again until smooth.
+However, if you do this and your mousse still has a slightly runny consistency, try incorporating about 1 tablespoon of cornstarch into the mixture, and whip again until smooth.

 a glass jar with Biscoff mousse topped with Biscoff spread and Biscoff cookie pieces with a cookie sticking out